 Build the Right Team

 Running a business is never a one-person effort.
+That’s why a critical part of Carbonnique’s launch strategy was to make the right hires.
 Miarka shares how her launch strategy of prioritizing growing a team from the beginning is what helped Carbonnique grow and prosper.

 “From day 1 I knew that I will not be able to build the brand on my own.
 I wanted to have a team of people with complementary skills.
 My co-founder is a dermatologist and I am also working with a team of advertising experts who have helped us bring the brand messaging to life.
 You might think that if you have a good product it will do the job, but I don’t think any brand today can afford to ignore what type of messaging and creativity they are putting in front of their clients.”